 When used properly, the service life time of polyurethane rigid foam corresponds to the service life time of the insulated construction component or building.
-The performance of the insulation boards stays the same throughout the entire service life time.
+The performance of the insulation boards stays constant throughout the entire service life time.
+Description of the influences on the ageing of the product when applied in accordance with the rules of technology.